lmorg/murex/docs/commands/alias.md

 ### Order of preference

-There is an order of preference for which commands are looked up:
+There is an order of precedence for which commands are looked up:
 1. `test` and `pipe` functions because they alter the behavior of the compiler
 2. Aliases - defined via `alias`.
 All aliases are global
 3. _murex_ functions - defined via `function`.
 All functions are global